-Local searches are big business.
+Local SEO is big business.
 According to comScore, 88 percent of smartphone users and 84% of tablet owners conduct local searches on a regular basis.
 That works out to about 70% of all Internet users performing local searches regularly.

 Local searches have a high rate of conversion.
 If you’re a local business, I’m quite sure you knew that already.
 You want as much of this local, targeted, valuable traffic as you can get.
 The trouble is getting it.